Coronavirus Emergency Updates

-The June 11, 2020 council meeting will be held at 6:30 pm at the West Mayfield Fire Hall.
+Until further notice, all council meetings will be held at 6:30 pm at the West Mayfield Fire Hall.
 No more than 25 people will be permitted in the building including our council members, law and code enforcement and the solicitor.
 We will be practicing social distancing and all attendees will be required to wear masks or some type of facial covering.

 RECYCLING PROGRAM SUSPENDED

 The borough’s “Second Saturday” recycling program has been suspended until further notice.
 However, the bins for brush, leaves and grass clippings are still available for our residents.